mohsenZaim/typescriptBoilerplate/README.md

 # React-Typescript boilerplate

 This is a base architecture app with React, Typescript, SCSS and Webpack, fully updated with latest dependacies.
+This base is without react-cli and fully build based on webpack itself for full customizability.

 ## Tech stack

 This base application contain:

+* Yarn base (why not?)
-* React 16+
+* React 17+
-* React Context + Reducer hooks
+* Global state with multi reducers via React Context
 * Typescript
-* Webpack 4+
+* Webpack 5+
-* Code splitting and Routing Baesd on webpack 4 and React Router 5
+* Code splitting
 * Mock Services with API simulations
-* SASS styling
+* SASS styling with encapsulated modules
 * Multiple build configuration for webpack
 * Universal http loader based on any number of API calls.
 * Web manifest for installing the app as PWA
 * Service workers for PWA
-* Supports .env file for env variables
+* Supports .env file for env variables at compile time
+* Support envriable varibles at runtime in express server via configs api
+* Support imports SVGs as components via svgr
 * Custom Swagger Typescript templates
+* Multi langauge supprot via i18next standard
+* Unit testing and coverage setup
+* Express server to run the production app
+* TS-linting with official eslint
-* Nswag Typescript templates
+* Prettier

 ## Requirements